samueloph/samueloph.github.io/content/blog/debian-13-my-list-of-exciting-new-features/index.md

 Don't be surprised when noticing that `apt/apt-get` is not available inside the container, that's because `apt` first appeared in Debian Slink (2.1).

+# Changes since publication
+## 2025-08-30
+* Mention that Arch also enabled HTTP/3.